Breast lump removalWhen a lump in your breast doesn’t go away on its own, you may need to have it removed

-What to expect from breast lump removal
+What should I expect from a breast lump removal?

 The breast lump surgery is usually performed under general anaesthetic, so you will be asleep during the procedure.
 Once under general anaesthetic, your Consultant will make an incision into your breast, removing the lump and in some cases the breast tissue surrounding it.
 The wound will be closed with internal stitches.